 What Exactly is Machine Learning?

-At its core, machine learning (ML) is a subset of Artificial Intelligence (AI) that focuses on building systems that can learn from and make decisions based on data.
+At its core, machine learning (ML) is a subset of Artificial Intelligence (AI) that focuses on building systems capable of learning from and making decisions based on data.
 Instead of writing explicit instructions for every possible scenario, we create algorithms that allow computers to identify patterns, make predictions, and improve their performance over time as they are exposed to more data.
 Think of it as teaching a child by showing them examples, rather than giving them a rigid set of rules for every situation.

 Machine Learning vs. Artificial Intelligence: What’s the Difference?